 instances of the

-sisc.env.DynamicEnvironment
+sisc.env.DynamicEnvironment class.

 Internal calls need to create fresh interpreters in order to preserve and subsequently restore the state of the surrounding Scheme execution.
 Thus a single thread may be home to several interpreters.